rwjdk/trello-developer-power-up/README.md

 # trello-developer-power-up
-A small Power-Up that helps Trello API Developers but displaying Ids and technical stuff directly on a Trello Board
+A small Power-Up that helps Trello API Developers by displaying Ids and technical stuff directly on a Trello Board